Juan Carlos Escotet

 Juan Carlos Escotet Rodríguez (born 1959) is a Spanish-Venezuelan billionaire banker and the founder of Banesco, the largest private financial institution in Venezuela.
-He is also CEO and shareholder (80 %) of Spanish bank Abanca.
-As of March 2022, his reported net worth is estimated at US$3.5 billion.
+He is also CEO and shareholder (80 %) of Spanish bank Abanca, as well as president of Spanish football club Deportivo de La Coruña.
+As of July 2025, his reported net worth is estimated at US$7.8 billion.